Online Master of Science in Aging

 The Master of Science in aging explores the well-being of older adults in health care settings, home, work and their communities.
 Earning a master’s in aging online is a convenient way to obtain a degree from anywhere in the world and is important for anyone who works with older adults.

-The master’s in aging has been reviewed and approved by the National Association for Professional Gerontologists.
+The master’s in aging curriculum has been reviewed and approved by the National Association for Professional Gerontologists.
 This organization offers the only professional credential specific to the field of gerontology.
 Upon completion of the program and confirmation of your degree, you are eligible and encouraged to apply for the gerontologist credential from the National Association for Professional Gerontologists.

 The Age-Friendly University network consists of institutions of higher education around the globe who have endorsed the 10 AFU principles.
 These organizations have committed to becoming more age-friendly in their programs and policies.
 ASU is an age-friendly university recognized by the Gerontological Society of America.
 The college is also home to the Center for Innovation in Healthy and Resilient Aging and Center for Advancing Interprofessional Practice, Education and Research.

 The courses in the Master of Science in aging provide a strong foundation in the care of older adults.
 You’ll learn about the multidimensional aging process and how to address the needs of the aging population.
 You’ll also learn about national health initiatives and community collaborations to improve health outcomes.
 The program requires foundation courses, nine credit hours of electives, an optional stackable specialization and a culminating experience.

 The curriculum in this program is based on the Association for Gerontology in Higher Education’s Competencies for Graduate Education.
 It provides you with advanced knowledge that focuses on improving the well-being of older persons.